syncfusion-content/wpf-docs/wpf/SfSchedule/Resources.md

 ## Adding ResourceType to a ResourceTypeCollection

-After Creating the ResourceTypeCollection add the ResourecType, here we create the example for ResourceType as Doctors.
+After Creating the ResourceTypeCollection add the ResourceType, here we create the example for ResourceType as Doctors.
 {% highlight html %}